xMarkGergis/xMarkGergis/README.md

 #### Software Engineer

-##### As a Software Engineer with an enthusiastic passion for programming, and a solid drive to solve complex problems through technology, I aim to make a meaningful impact by creating software solutions that deliver value to Users and Businesses alike.
-With a pivotal focus on continuous learning and improvement, I always seek ways to enhance my abilities and stay at the forefront of innovation within the tech industry.
+##### My goal is to have a profound and lasting impact by developing various software solutions that benefit both Users and Businesses.
+As a Software Engineer, I have a strong desire to use technology to solve complicated challenges.
+I place a strong emphasis on lifelong learning and progress, and I'm constantly looking for methods to better my skills and stay at the forefront of innovation within the tech industry.